 Show your loved one you care by sending them CDs or putting money on their music download accounts.
 In the CDCR system, inmates use JPay for downloading music to tablets.

-5. The Best Prison Christmas Gift of All: Personal Visits
+5. The Best Prison Christmas Gift of All: In-Person Jail & Prison Visits

 Some of these barriers are work schedules, monetary costs, distance, time factor and barriers.
 But, your incarcerated loved ones will be glad to see you, hold you, chat with you, play games with you and eat with you during your family visit.